caltechlibrary/metadatatools/about.md

 About this software
 ===================

-## metadatatools 0.0.5
+## metadatatools 0.0.6

-Proof of concept, improved test coverage, updated to Deno 2.3.
+WIP, passing lint and passing publish --dry-run.
+Requires Deno 2.3.

 ### Authors